 The two aces, Steve Carlton and Steve Rogers, faced each other in the Series opener played October 7 at Stade Olympique.
 Phillies Manager Dallas Green shuffled his line-up by benching Garry Maddox and Bob Boone, replacing them by youngsters Lonnie Smith and Keith Moreland respectively, in effect trading defense for offense.
 For his part, Jim Fanning decided to put Warren Cromartie in the lead-off slot, followed by Jerry White playing left field, while Tim Wallach would play right field and bat sixth.

 Neither starting pitcher was particularly sharp however.
 The Expos opened the scoring in the bottom of the first when Gary Carter doubled in Jerry White, who had stolen second base.
 The Phillies got that run back immediately in the second on a solo home run by Keith Moreland, but Steve Carlton was tagged for doubles by Tim Wallach and Chris Speier in the bottom of the inning to give the Expos a 2-1 lead.
+The two teams then wasted great opportunities in the 3rd.
+The Phillies had Pete Rose on third and Mike Schmidt at bat, but 3B Larry Parrish made a great play on a hard liner to throw out Schmidt at first for the third out.
+The Expos then loaded the bases with one out as Carlton struggled with his control, but he managed to get Tim Wallach on a pop-up and Jerry Manuel on strikes after going to a three-ball count on both batters.
 Steve Rogers settled down after the home run, even though he gave up 10 hits over 8 2/3 innings, keeping the Phillies off the scoreboard.
 The Expos added an insurance run in the fourth when Speier walked and was sacrificed to second by Rogers to come scoring on Cromartie's double.
 Rogers was lifted after giving up singles to Moreland and pinch-hitter George Vukovich with two outs in the 9th.
 Jeff Reardon came in to face Manny Trillo, who lined out to left field to end the game.

 Game Two - October 8